Hamiltonian analysis for linearly acceleration-dependent Lagrangians: Ostrogradski-Hamiltonian approach

 which follows directly from the definition (\ref{eq:P1}).
+Hereinafter and following Dirac's terminology, the weak equality symbol $\approx$ stands for equality modulo all constraints~\cite{Dirac,gauge,rothe}.
 Squaring the primary constraints in order to obtain a resulting Hamiltonian quadratic in the momenta $P_\mu$ does not prove to be always correct~\cite{nesterenko2}.
 The canonical Hamiltonian is

 so that the total Hamiltonian of the system is given by

 Here, $u^\mu$ are Lagrange multipliers enforcing the primary constraints (\ref{eq:C1}).
 These are a priori functions of the phase space variables and possibly of time.